There aren't many known risk factors for type 1 diabetes, though researchers continue to find new possibilities.

 - A family history.
 Anyone with a parent or siblings with type 1 diabetes has a slightly increased risk of developing the condition.

-- Genes.
+- Genetic susceptibility.
 The presence of certain genes indicates an increased risk of developing type 1 diabetes.
 In some cases — usually through a clinical trial — genetic testing can be done to determine if a child who has a family history of type 1 diabetes is at increased risk of developing the condition.

 Possible risk factors